+3 Absences Parent(s) will be contacted by the teacher.
 5 Absences Parent(s) will be contacted by the teacher and receive a letter from the school counselor informing them of subsequent consequences should attendance issues continue.
 10 Absences Parents will be contacted by the school counselor to schedule a meeting that may involve the teacher, school counselor, school social worker and principal.
-15 Absences The student will need to bring in a doctor's note for subsequent absences.
+15 Absences Absences The student will need to bring in a doctor's note for subsequent absences.
 Parents(s) we be contacted by the school counselor to schedule a school meeting.
-An intervention planagreed upon by parents and school staff will be created to address attendance issues.
+An intervention plan agreed upon by parents and school staff will be created to address attendance issues.
 Follow up meeting(s) will be scheduled to monitor effectiveness of the intervention plan

-At the discretion of the school, if after all attempts has failed and attendance issues persist, a family court petition will be filed.
+At the discretion of the school, if after all attempts have failed and attendance issues persist, a family court petition will be filed.